A master's degree program shall generally include 30-36 semester hours of course work,

 coursework, which the student will take in preparation for retaking the exam.

 Results of comprehensive examinations are not graded in the way that courses are and

 so cannot be appealed, nor can they be changed after the form has been filed with

 the Graduate School .
 A second failure results in termination, which can be appealed.

 The retention appeals process is formalized and must be followed in all cases.
 See

 Before an applicant will be officially admitted to candidacy for a master's degree,

 the student must have satisfied the following requirements:

-posted on academic unit bulletin boards on campus, and available on-line.
-No exceptions
+Catalog, posted on academic department bulletin boards on campus, and available on